Zweih/yaylog/README.md

 - `conficts` - list of packages that conflict, or cause problems, with the package
 - `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
 - `license` - package software license
+- `url` - the URL of the official site of the software being packaged

 ### JSON output
 the `--json` flag outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.